DX Marathon Rules

 Any authorized amateur mode may be used, but three modes will be recognized in the DX Marathon — CW, Phone and Digital.
 Except for single mode submissions, cross-mode QSO’s are permitted but the mode used by the DX station must be shown in the submission.

 Each entrant in the DX Marathon may submit one log each year per operating location.
-Participants submitting logs for single-mode or single-band entries must include only those contacts in their submission.
+Participants submitting logs for single-mode or single-band entries must include only those contacts in their submission and clearly state in the comments section of the submission page whether their entry is for single mode or single band.
+If nothing is stated, the scoring software will default to single mode.

 Logs submitted with multiple modes or multiple bands will not be considered for single-mode or single-band awards.
 Entries with two or more call signs will count as a single entry only if all contacts were made by the same (single) operator at the same station using the same antennas, and each callsign used is listed in the comments section of the submission form.
 Remote operation is permitted if all transmitters, receivers, and antennas are at a single physical location.
 A remote station in a different country than the entrant’s country of license must comply with all local laws and regulations.
 If an entrant operates from both a primary station and a remote station, separate entries for each location may be submitted provided such separate entries have different callsigns or a portable callsign designator.
 Entries that include contacts made with the assistance of remote receivers and/or transmitters in addition to contacts from a primary station are not permitted.